Dot-ser/SongDL/Readme.md

 ```
 gunicorn app:app
 ```
-> May required To add You cookies a cookies.txt
+> May required To add  cookies as cookies.txt
 > > 1.
 Go to browser
 > > 2.
 Go to youtube.com and login with fake account
 > > 3.
 Via using cookies editor extenion ,Export as Netscope format